-(Spring Semester Only) Assigns students to various cooperative training experiences including general dentistry, dental specialties, and the Southern Illinois University-School of Dental Medicine.
+Assigns students to various cooperative training experiences including general dentistry, dental specialties, and the Southern Illinois University-School of Dental Medicine.
 Weekly seminars provide the student with the opportunities to discuss extramural activities and allow for preparation of National Boards.
-Prerequisite(s): C or better in the following: DENT 131, DENT 134, DENT 136, DENT 144, DENT 150, and DENT 153.
-(PCS 1.2, 5 credit hours - 1 hour lecture, 20 hours lab - 320 hours must be worked)
+Prerequisite: C or better in the following: DENT 131, DENT 134, DENT 136, DENT 144, DENT 150, and DENT 153.
+(PCS 1.2, 5 credit hours: 1 hour lecture, 20 hours lab - 320 hours must be worked)

-DENT 231 - Pharmacology
+DENT231 - Pharmacology

-(Spring Semester Only) Provides knowledge of therapeutic agents used in dentistry and the mechanisms of drug action in the body, enabling students to comprehend the manifestations of drug administration in dental hygiene.
-Prerequisite(s): Admission to Dental Hygiene Program.
-(PCS 1.2, 2 credit hours - 2 hours lecture, 0 hours lab)
+Provides knowledge of therapeutic agents used in dentistry and the mechanisms of drug action in the body, enabling students to comprehend the manifestations of drug administration in dental hygiene.
+Prerequisite: Admission to Dental Hygiene Program.
+(PCS 1.2, 2 credit hours: 2 hours lecture)

-DENT 232 - Pathology II
+DENT232 - Pathology II

-(Fall Semester Only) Includes information on pathology, inflammation, immunity, and repair, with special emphasis on the gingiva and periodontium; prepares the dental hygiene student to detect and record abnormal findings.
-Prerequisite(s): Admission to Dental Hygiene Program.
-(PCS 1.2, 2 credit hours - 2 hours lecture, 0 hours lab)
+Includes information on pathology, inflammation, immunity, and repair, with special emphasis on the gingiva and periodontium; prepares the dental hygiene student to detect and record abnormal findings.
+Prerequisite: Admission to Dental Hygiene Program.
+(PCS 1.2, 2 credit hours: 2 hours lecture)

-DENT 233 - Nutrition And Oral Health
+DENT233 - Nutrition and Oral Health

 Provides the fundamentals of general nutrition with emphasis on the interrelationship between nutrition and oral health.
 Examines current, relevant topics specific to different life stages and states of health.
-Prerequisite(s): Prerequisite: Admission to Dental Hygiene Program and a grade of C or better in BIOL 141, BIOL 142, CHEM 130, DENT 231, and DENT 232.
-(PCS 1.2, 2 credit hours - 2 hours lecture, 0 hours lab)
+Prerequisite: Admission to Dental Hygiene Program and a grade of C or better in BIOL 141, BIOL 142, CHEM 130, DENT 231, and DENT 232.
+(PCS 1.2.2 credit hours: 2 hours lecture.
+0 hours lab)

-DENT 234 - Preclinical Dental Hygiene I
+DENT234 - Preclinical Dental Hygiene I

-(Fall Semester Only) Introduces the student to instrumentation principles and skills essential to dental hygienists in patient assessment and treatment.
-Prerequisite(s): Admission to Dental Hygiene Program.
-(PCS 1.2, 5 credit hours - 2 hours lecture, 9 hours clinical)
+Introduces the student to instrumentation principles and skills essential to dental hygienists in patient assessment and treatment.
+Prerequisite: Admission to Dental Hygiene Program.
+(PCS 1.2, 5 credit hours: 2 hours lecture, 9 hours clinical)

-DENT 248 - Periodontology
+DENT248 - Periodontology

-(Spring Semester Only) Studies historical development; includes histologic and clinical characteristics of periodontal diseases; normal, pathological, and etiological considerations are discussed; current research in different types of therapy are applied to clinical practice.
-Prerequisite(s): Admission to Dental Hygiene Program.
-(PCS 1.2, 2 credit hours - 2 hours lecture, 0 hours lab)
+Studies historical development; includes histologic and clinical characteristics of periodontal diseases; normal, pathological, and etiological considerations are discussed; current research in different types of therapy are applied to clinical practice.
+Prerequisite: Admission to Dental Hygiene Program.
+(PCS 1.2, 2 credit hours: 2 hours lecture)

-DENT 250 - Dental Hygiene Clinic Seminar I
+DENT250 - Dental Hygiene Clinic Seminar I

-(Spring Semester Only) Provides instruction in advanced dental hygiene skills including periodontal examination and debridement, radiograph interpretation, intraoral camera use, ultrasonic scaling, air abrasive polishing, and sulcular irrigation techniques.
+Provides instruction in advanced dental hygiene skills including periodontal examination and debridement, radiograph interpretation, intraoral camera use, ultrasonic scaling, air abrasive polishing, and sulcular irrigation techniques.
 Emphasizes analysis and decision-making in periodontal assessment and treatment planning, including the role of interprofessional collaboration.
 Also includes counseling the dental hygiene patient on tobacco control and nutrition.
-Prerequisite(s): DENT 234 with a C or better.
-(PCS 1.2, 3.5 credit hours - 2 hours lecture, 4.5 hours lab)
+Prerequisite: C or better in DENT 234.
+(PCS 1.2, 3.5 credit hours: 2 hours lecture, 4.5 hours lab)

-DENT 251 - Dental Hygiene Clinic Seminar II
+DENT251 - Dental Hygiene Clinic Seminar II

-(Summer Only) Introduces the dental hygiene student to the oral needs of the following: the patient with a neurodevelopmental disorder, the patient with a disability, the patient with a history of substance abuse, the patient with psychiatric disorders, the geriatric patient, the pregnant patient, the patient with cardiovascular disease, and the cleft lip/palate patient.
+Introduces the dental hygiene student to the oral needs of the following: the patient with a neurodevelopmental disorder, the patient with a disability, the patient with a history of substance abuse, the patient with psychiatric disorders, the geriatric patient, the pregnant patient, the patient with cardiovascular disease, and the cleft lip/palate patient.
 The role of interprofessional collaboration is discussed.
 Special emphasis is placed on the recall/maintenance phase of dental hygiene care.
 In addition, the topics of margination/overhang removal and hypersensitivity will be discussed.
-Prerequisite(s): C or better in DENT 250.
-(PCS 1.2, 2 credit hours - 2 hours lecture, 0 hours lab)
+Prerequisite: C or better in DENT 250.
+(PCS 1.2, 2 credit hours: 2 hours lecture, 0 hours lab)

-DENT 252 - Community Oral Health
+DENT252 - Community Oral Health

-(Spring Semester Only) Studies concepts of health education and promotion, community dental health and public health dentistry; and assessment, planning, implementation, and evaluation of community oral health programs.
-Prerequisite(s): Admission to Dental Hygiene Program.
-(PCS 1.2, 2.5 credit hours - 2 hours lecture, 1.5 hours lab)
+Presents concepts of oral health education and promotion, public health dentistry, evidence based practice, and research.
+Students gain experience in the assessment, planning, implementation, and evaluation of community oral health programs.
+Prerequisite: Admission to Dental Hygiene Program.
+(PCS 1.2, 2.5 credit hours: 2 hours lecture, 1.5 hours lab)

-DENT 253 - Dental Hygiene Clinic Seminar III
+DENT253 - Dental Hygiene Clinic Seminar III